I. Identity and contact details of the data controller

 • distribution partners, logistics companies or delivery service providers used by us

-• Companies belonging to the Seeberger Group.
+• Companies belonging to the Seeberger Group

-Some of the recipients mentioned above are located outside your country or process your personal data there.
-The level of data protection in other countries may not be the same as in your country.
 However, we only transfer your personal data to countries for which the EU Commission has decided that they have an adequate level of data protection, or we take measures to ensure that all recipients have an adequate level of data protection.
-For example, we conclude standard contractual clauses (SCCs).

-For example, where we use US service providers, we either rely on SCCs or the EU-US Data Protection Framework, depending on the specific provider.
-You can request a copy of the SCCs we have concluded with our service providers by emailing us at datenschutz@seerberger.de.
+For example, when we use US service providers, we rely on either the SCCs or the EU-US Data Protection Framework, depending on the provider.

 VI.
 Provision of website and creation of logfiles